 The Starkey wellfield is located in west Pasco County (Figure 2).
 Wellfield production in Starkey began in 1974.
 In 2007, there was a significant reduction in withdrawals from as high as 13 million gallons per day (mgd) to around 4 mgd, where it has mostly remained since.
-There are 7 wetlands within the Starkey wellfield that have established minimum levels associated with them (Figure 84).
+There were 7 wetlands within the Starkey wellfield that originally had established minimum levels associated with them (Figure 85).

-Figure 84: Starkey Wellfield with Wetland MFLs
+Figure 85: Starkey Wellfield with Wetland MFLs